MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 communicate with Materialize.
 One option to connect securely to Materialize is AWS PrivateLink.

-The [AWS MSK PrivateLink](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [AWS Kafka PrivateLink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) modules allow you to manage your connection to Materialize in a single configuration.
+The [AWS MSK PrivateLink](https://github.com/MaterializeInc/terraform-aws-msk-privatelink), [AWS RDS PrivateLink](https://github.com/MaterializeInc/terraform-aws-rds-privatelink), and [AWS Kafka PrivateLink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) modules allow you to manage your connection to Materialize in a single configuration.
 The module builds target groups for brokers, a network load balancer, a TCP listener, and a VPC endpoint within an existing VPC.
 These AWS resources are necessary components for creating a PrivateLink connection.